 Website: Cottiers Theatre

-Although Oban is primarily known as the gateway to the islands its worth spending extra time in this little coastal town because it’s got some really good events happening in January.
-There are more hotels in Oban than you’d imagine and most of them have got a great Burns Night celebration going on during the last two weeks of the month, plus you’ll be able to try some of the town’s famously fresh seafood.
+Although Oban is primarily known as the gateway to the islands it’s worth spending extra time in this little coastal town because it has some great events happening in January.
+There are more hotels in Oban than you’d imagine and most of them have a Burns Night celebration during the last two weeks of the month, plus you’ll be able to try some of the town’s famously fresh seafood.

 Where’s a good place to go?
-Bay Great Western Hotel, Corran Esplanade, Oban, PA34 5PP
+The Lorne, Stevenson Street, Oban, PA34 5NA

 Where’s a good place to go?
 Salutation Hotel, 34 South Street, Perth, PH2 8PH